Private Education Loans

-All private lenders will require a Private Education Loan Applicant Self-Certification Form to be completed in order for a loan to be processed.
+All private lenders will require you to submit a completed Private Education Loan Applicant Self-Certification Form in order for them to process your loan application.
 Most lenders will provide their borrowers with their own form.
-However, if you find you need one, please print the Private Education Loan Applicant Self-Certification Form, complete it and forward it to your lender.
+However, if you find you need one, please print this Private Education Loan Applicant Self-Certification Form, complete it and forward it to your lender.

 If you are considering an alternative private loan for a study-abroad trip, please consult with your financial aid advisor regarding disbursement options.

-Application and Disbursement Process: Students apply directly with the lender.
+Students apply directly to the lender.
 If the student is approved for the loan, the Whitworth Financial Aid Office staff will electronically certify the loan and will add the amount of the loan to the student's financial aid award.
 Students should read all disclosure notices provided by the lender.
-For 2015-16, certification of these loans will begin in early summer and will continue throughout the academic year.
+Certification of these loans will begin in early summer and will continue throughout the academic year.

 The loan will be scheduled for disbursement according to the number of terms the student is attending.
 Funds usually transfer to the student's Whitworth account at the beginning of the term.
 If you require a different type of disbursement process than the one listed above, please contact your financial aid advisor.
 Disbursement will not occur if the lender has not received all required documents from the student.